 Many medicines can change your results.
-Some examples are cimetidine, clomiphene, and levodopa.
+Some examples are letrozole, testosterone, and metformin.
 You may be asked to stop taking medicines (including birth control pills) that contain estrogen or progesterone or both for up to 4 weeks before your luteinizing hormone (LH) test.
-Make sure your doctor has a complete list of all the prescription and over-the-counter medicines you take, including herbs and natural substances.
+Make sure your doctor has a complete list of all the prescription and over-the-counter medicines you take, including natural health products.

 How It Is Done

 A health professional uses a needle to take a blood sample, usually from an arm.
 The blood sample is then tested for luteinizing hormone (LH) levels.

 To find out if you are ovulating, a sample of your urine can be tested for LH.
 It's important to follow the package directions exactly if you are doing the test yourself at home.